 Demetrio Aguilera Malta was a prolific novelist, short story writer, playwright, film maker, painter and diplomat.
 He was born in Guayaquil, Ecuador, on May 24, 1909 and died in Mexico on December 28, 1981.
 He first came into prominence with the book of short stories Los que se van: cuentos del cholo y del montubio (1930) which he co-authored with Joaquín Gallegos Lara and Enrique Gil Gilbert.
 Other renowned works include the novels Don Goyo (1933); Seven Serpents and Seven Moons (1970) which was translated into English by Gregory Rabassa; El secuestro del General (1973) and many others.
-He was awarded the nation’s top literary award Premio Eugenio Espejo in 1981.
+In 1981, he received the Premio Eugenio Espejo, the country’s highest literary honor.

-“There are stomach writers (only in it for the money) and there are writer writers.
-And there are two kinds of best-seller, the best-seller in space — seen everywhere — and the best-seller in time, which never goes out of print.”Demetrio Aguilera-Malta quoted by Michael Kernan, in the article Politics of The Pen (The Washington Post, April 23, 1980).
+“There are stomach writers (who are only in it for the money) and writer writers.
+And there are two kinds of best-sellers: best-sellers in space, which can be found everywhere, and best-sellers in time, which never go out of print.”Demetrio Aguilera-Malta quoted by Michael Kernan, in the article Politics of The Pen (The Washington Post, April 23, 1980).

 - Don Goyo (Madrid, 1933); English translation: Don Goyo (1980) by John and Carolyn Brushwood.
 Read the original Spanish version for free here.